 Information on the thesis examination procedure.

 The examination of your PhD thesis is administrated by the College of Science and Engineering College Office.
 Once you have submitted your thesis for examination (and the College Office has received the officially nominated examiners) your thesis will be sent out to the examiners for examination.
+Currently all PGR students should submit their thesis electronically until further notice.
+For further information on the 'Electronic Submission' process click here.
 The examination process is then as follows:

 On receipt of your thesis, the examiners will complete a preliminary examination and return a report to the College Office.
 This usually takes between 6-8 weeks but it depends on the examiner's other engagements.
 Once your examiners have received your thesis, the oral examination can be organised by your supervisor and internal examiner.
 It is strongly advised that the viva is not organised beforehand in case there is a delay in receiving the examination paperwork.
 This gives the examiners suitable time to effectively examine the thesis.